xsp52Hz/cognigraph-mcp-server/README.md

-# Mindmap MCP Server (mindmap-mcp-server)
+# CogniGraph MCP Server

-This is a Model Context Protocol (MCP) server designed to generate mind maps and relationship graphs using external CLI tools (`markmap-cli` and `@mermaid-js/mermaid-cli`) and AI analysis via OpenAI-compatible APIs.
+This is a Model Context Protocol (MCP) server designed to generate mind maps, relationship graphs, and knowledge graphs using external CLI tools (`markmap-cli` and `@mermaid-js/mermaid-cli`) and AI analysis via OpenAI-compatible APIs.

 ## Features